The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Summary and conclusion

 \item In a stacked spectrum extracted from five gravitationally lensed images of the LCE cluster, we have identified more than 60 rest-frame optical and red emission lines, spanning from \ion{O}{3} \(\lambda\) 3132 to Pa\textsubscript{9} \(\lambda\) 9229, including Balmer lines up to H\textsubscript{20} and Paschen lines from Pa\textsubscript{9} to Pa\textsubscript{22}.
 The stacked spectrum includes a Balmer jump, treated in \citep{welch2025}.

 \item The LCE stack has a sulfur deficiency of \(\Delta[\text{S \scshape{ii}}] = -0.43\).
 Compared to the LzLCS, this places the Sunburst Arc in a range almost exclusively populated by strong LyC emitters.
-In contrast, the integrated spectrum \(\Delta[\text{S \scshape{ii}}] = -0.12\), a value which in the LzLCS is populated by both strong and weak leakers and non-leakers \citep{wang2021}, showing that contributions from less ionized surrounding regions can dilute this signature even for a strong LyC leaker.
+In contrast, the integrated spectrum \(\Delta[\text{S \scshape{ii}}] = 0.163 \pm 0.218\), a value slightly above the average, in a range which in the LzLCS is populated by both strong and weak leakers and non-leakers \citep{wang2021}, showing that contributions from less ionized surrounding regions can dilute this signature beyond detectability even for a strong LyC leaker.

 \item The strong, broad line emission in [\ion{O}{3}] and H\(\alpha\) observed by \citep{mainali2022} does most likely not originate in the LCE itself, but in a Nitrogen-enriched cloud in its vicinity, with a physical distance within a few tens of parsec.
 This could re-ignite the debates about the role of stellar winds and alternative momentum injection mechanisms in clearing the escape paths for LyC photons.